The Chemical Engineering Program at Lafayette College is accredited by the Engineering Accreditation Commission of ABET (http://www.abet.org/).

 Program Mission Statement

-Within the liberal arts learning atmosphere of the College, the Chemical Engineering program offers a curriculum that prepares its graduates to pursue a wide spectrum of career paths in chemical industries and enroll in top-ranked graduate programs.
-The graduates will have the necessary technical, communication, teamwork, and social skills to adjust to various facets of the profession and the changing technological challenges through lifelong learning.
+Within the liberal arts learning atmosphere of the College, the Chemical Engineering program offers a curriculum that prepares graduates to pursue a wide spectrum of career paths in chemical and related industries and to enroll in top-ranked graduate programs.
+Students develop the technical, communication, and teamwork skills necessary for various facets of the profession.
+Graduates will apply critical thinking and ethical reasoning toward analytical problem-solving for changing technological challenges, demonstrating a commitment to lifelong learning.

 Program Educational Objectives

-While we recognize that some of our graduates will, because of their broad education, choose to follow career paths outside chemical engineering, the graduates who are practicing chemical engineers will:
+While we recognize that some of our graduates will, because of their broad education, choose to follow career paths outside chemical engineering, the graduates who are in chemical engineering and related fields will:

-1. Apply foundational chemical engineering skills to address evolving techno-economic, societal, and environmental challenges.
+- Apply foundational chemical engineering skills and critical thinking to address evolving economic, societal, and environmental challenges.

-2. Conduct themselves professionally and ethically and demonstrate a strong commitment to safety, public welfare, and the environment.
+- Conduct themselves professionally and ethically, demonstrating a strong commitment to safety, public welfare, and the environment.

-4. Communicate effectively to diverse audiences and support collaborative and dedicated teamwork.
+- Communicate effectively to a wide range of audiences to facilitate collaborative and productive teamwork.

 Student Outcomes